rabindranath-mishra/GameBoyZero/README.md

 ## 6. PWM Audio Configuration

 Configure the Pin 32 and 33 (GPIO 12 & 13) as the PWM OUT.
+The 'SmartElex Digital Speaker Module' used in the build alredy has a RC filter to filter the PWM signal hence we do not have to build a separate RC filter.

 Edit '/boot/config.txt' (sudo nano /boot/config.txt)